Gajendra43200/ROR-assessment/README.md

 * To find routes related to a specific controller (e.g., users), you can use the following command:
 * rails routes | grep users
 * rails routes (for all routes)
-* I am also attached postman collection i main.
+* I am also attached postman collection.

 ## Run the Test Suite